apache/ignite-3/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 is calculated from the beginning of the chunk.

 ### Row construction and access
-To assemble a row with some schema, an instance of `org.apache.ignite.internal.schema.RowAssembler` must be used which provides the low-level API for building rows.
+To assemble a row with some schema, an instance of `org.apache.ignite.internal.schema.row.RowAssembler` must be used which provides the low-level API for building rows.
 When using the row assembler, the columns must be passed to the assembler in the internal schema sort order.
 Additionally, when constructing the instance of the assembler, the user should pre-calculate the size of the row to avoid extra array copies,